bilal-fazlani/commanddotnet/docs/Arguments/arguments.md

 | turbo | turbo | t | `-t | --turbo` |
 | t |  |  | `-t` |

+## Flags

+Flags are boolean options with a default value of false.
+The presence of the flag indicates true.
+This simplifies the user experience by allowing them to specifiy `-b` instead of `-b true`.
+This also enables clubbing.

+Define them as Options with BooleanMode = BooleanMode.Implicit.
+Implicit is the default defined for `AppSettings.DefaultBooleanMode` or `OptionAttribute.BooleanMode`.

 ## Flag Clubbing

-Clubbing is when several flags are specified together using their short names.
+Clubbing (aka bundling) is when several flags are specified together using their short names.

 For example: `-abc` is the same as `-a -b -c`